openebs/website/website/src/blogs/2018-01-08-austin-kubecon-persistent-storage-round-up-and-looking-beyond.md

 Storage is no different.
 How data is stored and managed is also being transformed by the possibilities afforded by Kubernetes.
 Like Service Mesh of initial days, a lot of incumbent storage vendors are providing a patched (which some view as cloud washed or container plugged) solutions that will result in operations and developers spending endless hours firefighting to make them work with cloud native environments.

-The key for any infrastructure component to be called container native will be characterized by being hardware agnostic and usable at scale!
+The key for any infrastructure component to be called container-native will be characterized by being hardware agnostic and usable at scale!
 The past few months, there is an active workgroup team grappling with defining — [_Cloud Native Storage (WIP White Paper by CNCF Storage Workgroup)_](https://docs.google.com/document/d/1cJLgOAIWbi-Ya27BY7mjH61yoO3oWcO5tOZYteaDVgI/edit#heading=h.ik4inq9mv6b4)

 While deliberations are ongoing about what Cloud Native Storage is, which I think will finally be about users adoption, the talks at KubeCon suggest the community sees three distinct storage options for Kubernetes: